HDCarm/InternshipReport-EPC/README.txt

 InternshipReport-EPC

+To use the Code simply download the whole repository to your computer and run the R files.

 .R Files
 CodeAnalysis: contains all the core analysis concerned with Gross domestic product per capita
 CodeComparison: contains a brief regression to compare the results using different data for the cultural dimensions